phatak-dev/blog/_posts/2017-10-23-introduction-to-spark-structured-streaming-part-14.md

 Session windows are often used to analyze user behavior across multiple interactions bounded by session.

 In structured streaming, we only have built in windows for time based evaluation.
-But our session window doesn't soley depend upon time.
+But our session window doesn't solely depend upon time.
 So we need to create a custom window which can satisfy our requirement.

 ## Modeling user session
 Once we understood about the session and session window, we need to model the session in our code.
 I have a simple representation of session for explaining the example.
 Most of the real world session information will much more complicated than it.